 Each commercial auto insurance policy lists the coverage limits (liability, comprehensive, collision, etc.) and what vehicles are covered under each.
 It does this by listing symbols representing vehicles covered.
 Review your policy to ensure you are covered for the vehicles you desire.
 The symbols are:

-1 Any Auto: This is the most broad symbol available.
+1 Any Auto: This is the broadest symbol available.
 For example, if your Auto Liability lists symbol 1, it means your business is protected no matter what vehicle was involved.
-You could have accidentally forgotten to list the vehicle on the policy, and the business would still have coverage.
+You could have accidentally forgotten to list the vehicle on the policy and the business would still have coverage.
 An employee could be driving their own vehicle on a business errand, get in an accident, and the business would be protected.
 The employee would of course need their own coverage for their own car, but the business would be protected from liability.
 Depending upon your business operations and your insurance company, this symbol may or may not be available to you.

 2 Owned Autos Only: Only those autos you own.
 This includes autos you acquire after the policy begins.
 This symbol is often listed under Uninsured Motorist Coverage and Underinsured Motorist Coverage.
 That way, those coverages apply only if the accident involves a vehicle owned by the business.